-Traditional classes are offered during the day and most classes meet one day a week, however some classes may meet two or three times a week.
-Each Cycle is eight weeks long and allows students to schedule courses during each Cycle.
-Some courses are offered over two consecutive Cycles in a sixteen week format.
+Traditional classes are offered during the day and most classes meet one day a week, however some classes may meet twice a week.
+Cycles are generally eight weeks long, except for Cycle 1, which lasts six-weeks.
+This allows students to schedule courses during each cycle.
+Some courses are offered over two consecutive cycles in a sixteen-week format.